Group actions on stacks and applications to equivariant string topology for stacks: Goldman bracket for -dimensional orbifolds and stacks

-Now, let $\XX$ be a 2-dimensional reduced orbifold, and let $\UU \subseteq \XX$ be the complement of the orbifold locus.
-We recall that a reduced $2$-dimensional orbifold is a surface together with a discrete set of orbifold points.
-Each such orbifold point $x$ has an isotropy group which is a cyclic group of the form $\bbZ\slash n\bbZ$ and the complement of the orbifold locus is a surface with a discrete set of punctures.
+First we look at the case of reduced orbifolds.
+Let $\XX$ be a 2-dimensional reduced oriented orbifold, and let $\UU \subseteq \XX$ be the complement of the orbifold locus.
+Recall that a reduced $2$-dimensional orbifold is a surface together with a discrete set of orbifold points.
+Each such orbifold point $x$ has an isotropy group which is a cyclic group $\bbZ\slash n\bbZ$, and the complement of the orbifold locus is a surface with a discrete set of punctures.

-A simple application of van Kampen shows that $\pi_1(\UU) \to \pi_1(\XX)$ is surjective.
-Indeed, $\pi_1(\XX)$ is obtained by quotienting $\pi_1(\UU)$ out by the relations $a^n=1$, one relation for each orbifold point.
-Here, $a \in \pi_1(\UU)$ is a simple loop going around the given orbifold point, and $n$ is the order of the orbifold point.
-Combining Lemma~\ref{L:surjectionpi1} and Proposition~\ref{P:functoriality}, we thus obtain the following.